fuseio/examples/README.md

 };
 ```

 Save the file.
-Run your Next.js application using the following command:
+Run the application using the following command:

 ```javascript
 npm run dev